+'''

-GlobalRouteManager::PopulateRoutingTables ();
+Ipv4GlobalRoutingHelper::PopulateRoutingTables ();

+'''

 One thing that can surprise some users is the fact that the simulation we just created will never "naturally" stop.
 This is because we asked the wireless access point to generate beacons.
-It will generate beacons forever, so we must tell the simulator to stop even though it may have beacon generation events scheduled.
+It will generate beacons forever, and this will result in simulator events being scheduled into the future indefinitely, so we must tell the simulator to stop even though it may have beacon generation events scheduled.
 The following line of code tells the simulator to stop so that we don't simulate beacons forever and enter what is essentially an endless loop.